sjkorvin/sjkorvin/README.md

 <!--
 **sjkorvin/sjkorvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Hello!
 My name is Steven!
-I just graduated with an IT associate degree and I'm working toward applying to a Computer Engineering undergraduate program.
-I'm especially into information security and hardware!
+I just graduated with an IT associate degree and I'm now in a computer science undergraduate program!

 •👨‍💻 I live and breath technology!
 •💻You can visit my personal website, hosted right here on GitHub, at https://stevenkorvin.com!